matsoftware/mobile-metrics/README.md

     The project is structured to be easily debugged using VS Code with a preconfigured launch command

+5. Add a new `User` entry to the `users` table in the database with the `token` that will be matched against the `X-API-Token` value of the API requests

-5. Test the APIs using this Postman collection:
+6. Test the APIs using this Postman collection:

     [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/d0dbb85e24c41bbcfa42)